Hybocodon cryptus

 Hybocodon cryptus is a species of tubularian hydrozoan in the family Tubulariidae.
-It is known around southern Port Phillip Bay and Bass Strait, growing and reproducing at temperatures of at least 10 °C on sponges, often on sandy sufaces of rocks between late autumn and winter.
+It is known around southern Port Phillip Bay and Bass Strait, growing and reproducing at temperatures of at least 10 °C on sponges, often on sandy surfaces of rocks between late autumn and winter.

 Description

 Hydrocauli up to 3 cm, total height of up to 8 cm.
 Solitary and unbranched greenish-yellow stems.
 12-18 transparent aboral tentacles, 2.5 mm long, white oral tentacles.
 As a medusa, it has a diameter of 0.5 mm, with a single tentacle from a yellowish marginal bulb.
 Margin of the bell is slightly oblique, and a scattering of nematocysts on the exumbrella.